 But, you could “assign” your tenancy to someone else.
+This is where someone takes over your tenancy, allowing you to get out of it early.
 This is where you transfer all of the rights you hold under your lease to somebody else on an agreed date.
 It releases you from your tenancy agreement once the date of assignment takes effect, and it means you no longer have to pay rent.

 Even though you could assign your lease (with your landlord’s agreement) before February 2021, the new law changes have made the process easier.
 For example, after 11 February 2021 landlords can no longer put rules in your tenancy agreement that stop you from assigning (except for social housing tenancy agreements).